hhromic/python-bcubed/README.md

 }
 ```

-Please note that the clusters names (or IDs) **do not need** to be the same as in the ground-truth data because the algorithm only cares for the groupings, not matching the names of clusters and categories.
+Please note that the clusters names (or IDs) **do not need** to be the same as in the ground-truth data because the algorithm only considers the groupings, it does not try to match the names of clusters to the ground-truth categories.

 Once you have defined the ```ldict``` (ground-truth data) and the ```cdict``` (clustering output to evaluate), you can simply do the following to obtain the extended BCubed precision and recall metric values: